Devilkas/Mortgage-calculator/README.md

 # Mortgage calculator

-Production-ready.

-# How to start Mortgage calculator

 Clone into the current folder and remove all unnecessary (one command):

     git clone https://github.com/Devilkas/Mortgage-calculator.git .; rm -rf trunk .gitignore readme.md .git

 Or **[Download](https://github.com/Devilkas/Mortgage-calculator/archive/refs/heads/main.zip)** **Mortgage-calculator** from GitHub

-## Installation
+## How to start Mortgage calculator
 All commands run in the project folder
  1. Run `composer install` to install all dependencies
  2. Create `.env` in application root `cp .env.example .env`